MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-importing-and-analyzing-data-from-a-web-page.md

 You also want to filter out rows that have `null` values in the **CountryRegion** column.
 You could use the filter menu as you did with the **Winner** value, or you can:

 1. Right-click on the row that has the value *null* in it.
-Since both columns have the value *null* in the same row, you can right-click on the cell in either column.
+Since both columns have *null* in the same row, you can right-click on the cell in either column.

 1. Select **Text Filters** > **Does not Equal** in the context menu to remove any rows that contain that cell's value.